Key considerations in US government investigations

 US Department of Treasury, Office of Foreign Assets Control

-In April 2021, OFAC reached a settlement with SAP SE, a German software company, to resolve violations relating to the export of software from the United States to Iran.
+In April 2021, OFAC reached a settlement with SAP SE, a German software company, to resolve violations related to the export of software from the US to Iran.
 OFAC considered SAP’s ‘substantial’ cooperation to be a mitigating factor, including SAP’s efforts to ‘arrang[e] interviews with SAP employees’.
+The DOJ likewise credited SAP for its ‘voluntary disclosure to DOJ, extensive cooperation and strong remediation costing more than $27 million’, and agreed to a non-prosecution agreement, no fine and disgorgement of US$5.14 million in ill-gotten gains.

 Navigating parallel investigations